 Co-Founder and President

-Mr. Ferrari is most recently the CEO of Crimson Infrastructure, an infrastructure-focused consulting firm that works closely with C-level executives at leading infrastructure funds and companies based in North America and globally in identifying and securing infrastructure-related M&A investment opportunities.
-Before founding Crimson Infrastructure, Mr. Ferrari co-founded Bridgepoint Group Ltd. which during his time there was similarly focused on Infrastructure and Power development, consulting and M&A investment in North America.
+Prior to co-founding CRIMSON, Mr. Ferrari was most recently the CEO of Crimson Infrastructure, a boutique infrastructure investment advisory firm that works closely with C-level executives at leading infrastructure funds and companies based in North America and globally in identifying and securing infrastructure M&A investment opportunities.

-Prior to pursuing Infrastructure investing, Mr. Ferrari was a Partner at Burgundy Asset Management where he worked as a Business Development Associate and later an Investment Analyst at Burgundy Asset Management, and was the first employee of the firm to work in Business Development, Investment Research and Client Servicing.
-During his time at Burgundy, Mr. Ferrari sat on the firm’s Management Committee and was involved in a number of strategic initiatives.
+Earlier in his career, Mr. Ferrari was a Partner at Burgundy Asset Management where he worked as a Business Development Associate and later an Investment Analyst at Burgundy Asset Management, and was the first employee of the firm to work in Business Development, Investment Research and Client Servicing.
+He also sat on the firm’s Management Committee and was involved in a number of strategic initiatives.

 Mr. Ferrari has extensive experience in politics and government.
 His experience includes, in part, working as a Communications Advisor to a G-7 Summit of World Leaders; on Parliament Hill in Ottawa as a Political Aide to the Hon.
 Sergio Marchi (former Canadian Federal Cabinet Minister) and an Intern to the Hon.
 Jean Chretien (former Canadian Prime Minister), as well as an Intern to Nicholas Brown (former UK Cabinet Minister) at Westminster in London, UK and on Capitol Hill in Washington DC for the Hon.
 Jack Buechner, US House of Representatives.